-Spring is here and I feel like there is a little spring in my step too.
+Spring is nearly here and I feel like there is a little spring in my step too.
 I love the lighter mornings, that gorgeous yellow thing keeps appearing in the sky and I am seeing a little bit more colour around the place.
 Ahhh…. lovely.
 I am also seeing a lot more dirt around my house too!
 Ahhh…. not so lovely.
 That yellow thing in the sky has been highlighting parts of my house that have been neglected with my winter cleaning routine.

 Who am I kidding!
 I don’t have a cleaning routine in winter let alone any other season.
 I blindly tidy when I have to in order to keep my house presentable and clean on a day-to-day basis.
 Small manageable cleans are the way to go but I do randomly find myself doing a mad clean like a woman possessed.
 The fact is my house needs a good old spring clean ….urghh.
 I hate cleaning.